 Resistance (to K-Pop) is futile.

-The Korean language is crazy hard to understand.
+The Korean language is crazy hard to read, speak, and/or understand.

 After we got off the subway, our way-finding woes didn’t end because the street signs — like those in most Asian countries — are all but inscrutable to people who can’t read Korean.
 The names of tourist sights contain virtually no recognizable root-words and/or letter patterns.
 I frequently wondered if I was looking at the word upside-down.
 Be sure to write down the name of where you’re going, and refer to it often.